Advantages WG

-The unique conditions of the NSPA creates challenges for living and running businesses in the region: a harsh climate, long distances, a small number of isolated settlements and long distances to markets.
-The actors in the region have been forced to develop strong innovation systems in order to compete on the global market and to utilize the unique resources and abilities encapsuled in the north.
+The unique conditions of the NSPA create challenges for living and running businesses in the region: a harsh climate, long distances, a small number of isolated settlements and long distances to markets.
+At the same time, the northern regions of Norway, Finland and Sweden have leading industries and research that enable the use and development of innovative technologies in multiple fields, as well as sustainable extraction, refinement and recycling of raw materials.
+Facing and overcoming the abovementioned challenges, the actors in the region have developed strong innovation systems to compete on the global market and to utilize the unique resources and abilities encapsulated in the north.
+As a result, the industries have developed world leading and globally exported technologies.

-By challenging and overcoming the obstacles in the region, the industries have developed techniques and technologies that are world leading and exported globally.
-The NSPA Arctic Advantages Working Group have been collecting “best examples” of areas that captures the strengths in NSPA and describes the Arctic angle.
-The 2017 OECD territorial review of NSPA highlighted the need for identifying the absolute advantages in the region in order to realise growth opportunities.
+Inspired by the 2017 OECD territorial review, the NSPA Arctic Advantages Working Group have been collecting “best examples” of areas that captures the strengths in NSPA and describes the Arctic angle.
 Below is a short description of what we have found based on dialogue with different actors in the three regions of NSPA:

 Energy intensive industries

-Access to clean hydro and wind power, and favourable conditions for data centres.
-With its tech knowledge, cold climate, and sustainable energy, the region offers favourable conditions that help to speed up the green and digital transition.
-The same favourable conditions attract sustainable global datacentres and other internet infrastructure in need of cooling.
+Access to clean hydro and wind power, and favourable cold-climate conditions for data centres combined with high-scale tech knowledge creates favourable conditions that help to speed up the green and digital transition.

 Industrial processing, automatization and AI